ARRT Radiography Pass Rate & Hardest Sections

 - Don't second-guess positioning — If you've done clinical rotations, trust your practical knowledge.
 The positioning that works at the table works on the exam.

-- Time management — 230 questions in 3 hours 50 minutes = ~1 minute per question.
+- Time management — 230 questions in 230 minutes of test time = ~1 minute per question.
+Your 250-minute total appointment also includes a tutorial, non-disclosure agreement, and satisfaction survey, so don't panic when the clock shows more than 230 minutes remaining at checkout.
 Flag difficult questions and move on.

 After Radiography: CT and MRI Certification